Implantology · DGI-certified

 Computer-navigated dental implantology, placed via surgical guide.

 Implant positions are defined on the computer from a 3D scan.
-Placement is then template-guided, without cutting the gum and without exposing the bone.
+Placement is then template-guided and minimally invasive, without the wide flap and bone exposure of classical implantology.

 A look inside Dr. Pawlowski's practice in Vienna